databendlabs/databend-docs/docs/doc/03-develop/01-python.md

 Databend offers the following Python packages enabling you to develop Python applications that interact with Databend:

 - [databend-driver](https://pypi.org/project/databend-driver/): Provides asynchronous Python support for interacting with Databend via SQL queries and managing database connections.
+It's important to note that this driver exclusively operates in asynchronous mode.

 - [databend-sqlalchemy](https://github.com/databendcloud/databend-sqlalchemy): Provides a SQL toolkit and [Object-Relational Mapping](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) to interface with the Databend database.
 [SQLAlchemy](https://www.sqlalchemy.org/) is a popular SQL toolkit and ORM for Python, and databend-SQLAlchemy is a dialect for SQLAlchemy that allows you to use SQLAlchemy to interact with Databend.